fleetdm/fleet/docs/Get started/FAQ.md

 After upgrading to 4.35, any global scheduled query will have its query be converted into a global query with the relevant schedule characteristics (frequency, min. osquery version, logging, etc.).
 Any team-specific scheduled query will be converted into a query on that team with the relevant schedule characteristics.

-Packs will not be affected by this change.
-If a query is referenced by a pack, a global query will be generated and the pack will continue to point to that query.
-All changes are backwards compatible.

 <meta name="description" value="Commonly asked questions and answers about deployment from the Fleet community.">